actions-workshop/actions-workshop/docs/004-security.md

       // if (u.startsWith("javascript:")) {
       //   return "about:blank";
       // }
-      // return url;
+      return url;
     }
     ```

-3. Remove the comments (by removing the `//`-characters in front) so it looks like this:
+3. There is some outcommented code which is, in fact, insecure.
+Just what we wanted - go ahead and remove the comments (by removing the `//`-characters in front):

     ```tsx
     function sanitizeUrl(url: string) {